Quasiperiodic circuit quantum electrodynamics: results

 Consider that in the space of the superconducting phase $\widehat{\varphi}$, the QPNC term can be written in terms of phase translation operators shifting the phase by $\pm 2\pi \lambda$, while the linear capacitance corresponds to infinitesimal phase shifts analogously to an ordinary kinetic energy term but in phase space instead of position space.
 Due to this difference in their behavior (one acting non-locally and the other locally in phase space) we can attempt to suppress the linear capacitance without deprecating the effects of the QPNC.

 This feat can be achieved as follows.
 To suppress the local kinetic term of the linear capacitor we may include an additional potential energy term with minima that are well separated in phase space.
-If the potential barrier is high, the tunneling between the minima due to ordinary quantum phase slips by means of the $E_C$-term are then suppressed.
-The simplest nontrivial circuit element that fits this bill would be a CCJ (see Fig.~\ref{fig:Dirac-circuit}),

-described by a $\sim\cos(2\widehat{\varphi})$ energy term.
+If the potential barrier is high, the tunneling between the minima due to ordinary quantum phase slips by means of the $E_\text{C}$-term are then suppressed.
+The simplest nontrivial circuit element that fits this bill would be a Cooper-pair cotunneling junction (CCJ) [see Fig.~\ref{fig:master-figure}(c)], described by a $\sim\cos(2\widehat{\varphi})$ energy term.
 Note that the $\cos(\widehat{\varphi})$-term of a regular Josephson junction does not work here since charge quantization renders the phase space $2\pi$-periodic and, hence, the single energetic minimum would also suppress any non-local phase slips.
 A CCJ can be realized by means of a symmetric superconducting quantum interference device (SQUID) while applying a magnetic flux of half a flux quantum $\Phi_0 / 2$ through the loop of the SQUID.
 This will cause the regular tunneling events to interfere destructively such that the next-higher-order terms become dominant involving the tunneling of pairs of Cooper-pairs~\cite{Doucot2002, Smith_2020}.
 A separate recent realization of a CCJ is in Josephson junctions formed by twisting stacks of the optimally doped high-temperature copper oxide superconductor Bi$_2$Sr$_2$CaCu$_2$O$_{8+y}$ at an angle of $45^{\circ}$~\cite{sigrist1998,yip1995,kuboki1996,can2020hightemperature,volkov_jos,tummuru2022}.
 Here, the residual single Cooper-pair tunneling term precisely vanishes due to the symmetry of the $d$-wave superconductors, and the observation of the second harmonic of the Josephson relation was observed in both the Fraunhoffer pattern and fractional Shapiro steps in twist junctions near 45$^{\circ}$~\cite{frank_exp}.
 Beyond these realizations, the CCJ recently enjoyed a lot of interest: on the experimental side it was used to build a modified transmon~\cite{Smith_2020}, giving rise to two ground states with the same fermion parity.
 On the theory side, it was proposed as a key ingredient to engineer flat-band materials~\cite{Chirolli_2021}.